 User Data Parameters

-You can use , to configure the following instance settings during your deployment process:
+You can use , to configure instance settings during your deployment process:

 > Warning: Not available for all Android versions.
 Check for more details.